supertom01/BabyANTLR/README.md

 2. With `mvn package` the tests are executed and a JAR file will be packaged.
 3. This JAR can then be used to run the parser over source files.

+# Thesis
+The final thesis itself be found on [essay.utwente.nl](https://essay.utwente.nl/91706/)

 # BabyCobol Language
 Beneath one will find a quick and very brief language reference of the BabyCobol language.